Hiro Ama - Everything Is Going To Make Sense In The End

 Despite playing music since the age of eleven and constantly experimenting behind the scenes throughout his career, Hiro Ama never had any real intention of releasing records as a solo artist until relatively recently, he reflects, “I was always writing my solo material but never really intended to do a solo project until the pandemic.
 Everything was shut, and you couldn't do anything.
 You couldn't go out.
 So I thought I might as well just start releasing my solo stuff.”
 Encouraged by Steven Bass of PRAH Recordings, he released the first of these projects back in 2020.

 The sounds of Satie in particular bleed into Ama’s recent work, their echoes can be heard in “Music For Peace and Harmony”, one of the first songs that he recorded while experimenting with the Waraku.
-Outlining this initial period of experimentation with the instrument, he said, “I've always liked it, the drum sounds particularly because it's got such a long decay and it doesn't sound like other drum machines.
+Outlining the process of getting to know the instrument, he said, “I've always liked it, the drum sounds particularly because it's got such a long decay and it doesn't sound like other drum machines.
 I wanted to write songs using the Waraku drum machines, so I was just playing around and then wrote a couple of tunes.”
 Buoyed by his initial success, he continued to write more, including the recent single “Everything Is Going To Make Sense In The End.”

 Hiro Ama.
 Credit: Neil Thomson